Liquid Packaging Machine: A Guide for Beginners - Levapack

 So in today’s topic, we are going to talk about the key elements you should know about liquid packaging machines.

-A liquid packaging machine, also known as a flow filling machine, is used to fill products with different liquid viscosities into various container types either through the volumetric or quantitative filling.
+A liquid packaging machine, also known as a flow filling machine, is a cornerstone of the modern liquid packing line, used to fill products.
 They can handle liquid products ranging from water-like to heavy-viscous and extremely thick ones.

 No single type of liquid filler can simultaneously handle all kinds of liquids you see in different packaging industries.
 For example, a liquid filler that is made for packaging water might not be ideal for handling cosmetic products.
 Also, you cannot use a liquid filler meant for chemical products to fill dairy or pharmaceutical products.